How to Recover Deleted Photos on Android

 However, we’ll likely find your deleted photos in this app.
 Here’s how to check:

-Open the Google Photos app on your phone.
+- Open the Google Photos app on your phone.
 Be sure to sign in to your Gmail account using the same username and password that would’ve stored your photos.
 This is especially important if you’ve performed a factory reset on your device.
-If you create a new Gmail account your old photos will not appear in the app.
+If you create a new Gmail account, your old photos will not appear in the app.

-Assuming you’ve signed in to the right account, your deleted photos will appear in the app.
+- Assuming you’ve signed into the right account, your deleted photos will appear in the app.
 As you can see here, we’ve successfully located our deleted photos:

-Although you may have to scroll for a bit, Google Photos makes it quite easy to narrow down your search.
+Although you may have to scroll for a bit, Google Photos makes it relatively easy to narrow down your search.
 Let’s say you accidentally deleted photos from your vacation.
 Grab the pull tab on the right-hand side and quickly scroll to that date.
 Assuming you’ve found the missing images, you’ll want to recover them back to your phone’s gallery.

 Here’s how to recover a Google Photo and save it in your phone’s gallery:

-Open Google Photos and tap on the image you’d like to recover.
+- Open Google Photos and tap on the image you’d like to recover.
 Then, tap on the three dots in the upper right-hand corner.
-If you’d like to share it with another app, tap on the share icon at the bottom instead.
+If you’d like to share it with another app, tap on the Share icon at the bottom instead.

-Now, tap the ‘Download’ option in the menu that appears.
-If the download option doesn’t appear it may say something like ‘Delete from device.’
+- Now, tap the Download option in the menu that appears.
+If the download option doesn’t appear, it may say something like Delete from device.
 This means that Google Photos is still detecting that photo in your phone’s gallery.

-Check the Cloud
+Check the Cloud Backup

 Most phone manufacturers have some sort of separate cloud backup that can store your photos, videos, texts, files, etc. LG has LG backup, Samsung has the Samsung Cloud.
 So let’s check the manufacturer’s cloud for our missing images.

-First, head over to the Settings on your device (this should work regardless of the cloud service we’re looking for) and type ‘Cloud‘ into the search bar.
+- First, head over to the Settings on your device (this should work regardless of the cloud service we’re looking for) and type ‘Cloud‘ into the search bar.

-Now, you will need to sign in if you aren’t already.
+- Now, you will need to sign in if you aren’t already.
 In our case, the login information is different from our Google Account because the Samsung Cloud is entirely separate from the Google Suite.

-If your missing photos are here, you can recover them.
-Simply tap ‘Download.’
+- If your missing photos are here, you can recover them.
+Simply tap Download.

 One of the more common issues with this method is remembering your login information.
 Each manufacturer prompts you to create an account when you first set up your phone.
 This can become an issue if you weren’t paying attention or you’ve had the phone for a long time.

 At this point, we really hope you’ve found and recovered your missing photos.
-But, we aren’t done yet if you haven’t.
+But we aren’t done yet if you haven’t.
 Let’s keep exploring some methods we’ve used in the past to recover lost images.

-Check ‘My Files’ and Your SD Card
+Check the My Files Folder and Your SD Card

-One thing we love about Android is the ability to customize, most models will take an external storage card for more space.
+One thing we love about Android is the ability to customize; most models will take an external storage card for more space.
 If you have one, hopefully, your deleted photos are there.
 But, how do you check?

-If your images appear here simply tap the ‘Share’ or ‘Download’ icon to restore the photos back to your phone’s gallery.
+- If your images appear here, simply tap the Share or Download icon to restore the photos back to your phone’s gallery.

-- Similar to the instructions above for recovering your photos from the trash, tap on the three vertical dots in the upper right-hand corner and tap ‘Trash.’
+- Similar to the instructions above for recovering your photos from the trash, tap on the three vertical dots in the upper right-hand corner and tap Trash.
 If they appear here, simply recover them just like we did above.

 Check Google Play

 So this one might seem a little strange, but trust us, it has worked in the past.
-If you’re still with us it means you have yet to recover your photos so there’s another thing to try.
+If you’re still with us, it means you have yet to recover your photos, so there’s another thing to try.

-Next, tap ‘Library’ and begin scrolling.
+- First, you will see all of the applications on your device.
+Begin scrolling.
 In our search, we found several gallery apps, Shutterfly, photo timestamp apps, Dropbox, and even Instagram.
 All of these have the option to store photos.
 All you need to do is download them, sign in, and check for your lost images.

 If you think this method is tedious, it is.
-But, if it’s the only way to recover photos of your childhood dog then it’s certainly worth a try.
-Of course, after you recover the photo app you’ll need to sign in.
+But, if it’s the only way to recover photos of your childhood dog, then it’s certainly worth a try.
+Of course, after you recover the photo app, you’ll need to sign in.
 Do a quick search through your email accounts for confirmation emails by typing in the app’s name to narrow down the username.

 Third-Party Recovery Services